cloudfoundry/postgres-release/README.md

   If for example you want to use psql in your hook, you can specify:
   `${PACKAGE_DIR}/bin/psql -p ${PORT} -U vcap postgres -c "\l"`

+If you are interested in running something periodically, see the `janitor` configuration.

 ## Contributing